 there, reminiscent of the good ol’ doors of the Western days.
 In fact, the

-Queen Copper Hotel is the longest continuously operated hotel in Arizona.
+Queen Copper Hotel is the longest continuously operated hotel in Arizona" and the

 Old Bisbee

-Bisbee has a thriving downtown cultural scene in the area fondly called Old Bisbee.
-There are Victorian-style houses and an elegant art deco county courthouse.
-Compact and walkable, the center of town is quite hilly.
-There are a lot of stairs from which you can discover little stores or artists’ places.
+Old Bisbee has a thriving cultural scene with Victorian-style houses and an elegant art deco county courthouse.
+Compact and walkable, downtown is quite hilly so there are a lot of stairs from which you can discover little stores or artists’ places.
 The best example, however, is the old four-story-high school that has a ground-level entrance for each floor given the way it’s built into the hillside.

 Erie Street